-Erwin Park, the Trinity River Greenway, and the McKinney Future Parkland in McKinney, and Rutherford Park, Wandering Creek Park, and Ladera Park in Prosper (listed in Figure 3-39) are within or adjacent to the Build Alternatives and are either currently in recreational use or planned for such use in the future.
+Erwin Park, the Trinity River Greenway, and the McKinney Future Parkland in McKinney; and planned Rutherford Park, planned Wandering Creek Park, and planned Ladera Park in Prosper (listed in Figure 3-39) are within or adjacent to the Build Alternatives and are either currently in recreational use or planned for such use in the future.
 As described below, the Future McKinney Sport Park is planned to accommodate concession-based recreation services, therefore it would not be protected under Section 4(f) or Chapter 26.